migus88/mlock/README.md

 {
     using var combatLock = _lockService.Lock(GameplayFeatures.Combat);

-    //Do a lot of things here
+    // Do a lot of things here
+    // ...
 } // Combat is automatically unlocked when exiting the method
 ```